hzkuang/HLSDSE/README.md

 - [ISEDA'23] Multi-objective Design Space Exploration for High-Level Synthesis via Bayesian Optimization

 ## Contact
-- If there is any question, please email to hzkuang22@m.fudan.edu.cn
+- If there are any questions, please email to hzkuang22@m.fudan.edu.cn
 - If you find HLSDSE useful, please cite our paper.